UH-CI/reproducibility-workshop-git-jupyter/git_lessons/git_repo_create.md

 of a military.
 A supreme commander accepts code changes from a few trusted generals, who in turn accept code changes from a few trusted lieutenants and so on.
 This would not be possible with a centralised model.

+Torvalds sarcastically quipped about the name git (which means "unpleasant person" in British English slang): "I'm an egotistical bastard, and I name all my projects after myself.
+First 'Linux', now 'git'."[23][24]
+The man page describes Git as "the stupid content tracker".[25]
+The read-me file of the source code elaborates further:[26]

+"git" can mean anything, depending on your mood.

+* random three-letter combination that is pronounceable, and not actually used by any common UNIX command.
+The fact that it is a mispronunciation of "get" may or may not be relevant.
+* stupid. contemptible and despicable. simple.
+Take your pick from the dictionary of slang.
+* "global information tracker": you're in a good mood, and it actually works for you.
+Angels sing, and a light suddenly fills the room.

 GitHub hosts git repositories, that act as central repositories that users synchronise with.
 But even this mode is more flexible than a traditional